 - It will likely take some time to adjust to living in tighter quarters.
 This means some, hopefully temporary, discomfort is essentially unavoidable.

 - Also, another common use that extra rooms in larger homes accommodate is housing renters.
-Whether you have rented or were considering renting rooms to either make some money on the side or to provide affordable living to younger generations, you probably won’t be able to do this in a smaller house.
+Whether you have rented or are considering renting rooms to either make some money on the side or to provide affordable living to younger generations, you probably won’t be able to do this in a smaller house.

 The Family Home Will Belong to Someone Else

 - The best-case scenario for downsizers with sentimental attachments to their homes is passing the house to other family members.
 It can be understandably hard to have your access to a place filled with so many memories entirely revoked.
-However, even if the house stays in the family, you’ll still be faced with challenges like no longer having the final say over renovations and decor.
-The other difficult piece, depending on where you’re moving to, is that you might be leaving behind a neighborhood that you really love that’s inhabited by old friends.
+However, even if the house stays in the family, you’ll still face challenges, like no longer having the final say over renovations and decor.